 The Risks and Related Parties Committee has been established within the Board of Directors.
-This Committee is responsible for supporting, on the basis of adequate due diligence, the evaluations and decisions made by the Board of Directors in relation to the internal control and risk management system, as well as those related to the approval of the periodic financial reports.
+This Committee is responsible for supporting, on the basis of adequate due diligence, the evaluations and decisions made by the Board of Directors in relation to the internal control and risk management system, as well as those related to the approval of the periodic financial reports and of the sustainability reporting.